Skip to main content

 2. Giving Away IP in an RFI

-Thinking "it's not a real tender."
-Responding to an RFI puts you on the buyer's radar and helps pre-qualify you for the main event.
+Thinking 'it's not a real tender, so why bother.'
+Responding well to an RFI puts you on the buyer's radar, helps pre-qualify you informally for the main event, and gives you an opportunity to influence specifications before they are locked into a formal tender document.

 Conclusion